 (i) Medical, dental, or veterinary clinic One space for each 400 square feet of floor area plus one space for each two employees (j) Day care center One space per employee (k) Marina One half of a parking stall per slip (1) Warehouse, storage and wholesale business One space for each 1000 square feet of floor area or one space for each storage unit, plus one space for each employee on the largest shift (m) Manufacturing uses the largest shift One space for each employee on (n) Cottage industry One additional space for each employee outside the family (0) Caretaker, owner, or proprietor occupied dwelling when attached to a principle use Two spaces for the dwelling plus the parking requirement of the principal use (p) Other uses not mentioned above The Planning Commission shall determine parking requirements based on similar requirements in this section.
 6. Required parking spaces shall be available for the parking of operable passenger automobiles of residents, customers, patrons, and employees only, and shall not be used for storage of vehicles or materials or for the parking of trucks used in conducting business or use.

-- r - 7.
-Areas used for standing and maneuvering of vehicles shall have durable and dustless surfaces maintained adequately for all-weather use and be drained so as to avoid flow of water across public sidewalks or adjacent property. - Except for parking to serve dwelling uses, parking and loading areas adjacent to or within residential 8. zones or adjacent to residential uses shall be designed to minimize disturbances of residents by the erection between the uses of a sight-obscuring fence of not less than five or more than six feet in height except where vision clearance is required.
+7. Areas used for standing and maneuvering of vehicles shall have durable and dustless surfaces maintained adequately for all-weather use and be drained so as to avoid flow of water across public zones or adjacent to residential uses shall be designed to minimize disturbances of residents by the erection between the uses of a sight-obscuring fence of not less than five or more than six feet in sidewalks or adjacent property.